MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 - If an email that you save has more characters in the message body than the [maximum number of characters that can be stored in Salesforce email records](https://help.salesforce.com/s/articleView?id=000392839&type=1), the email is truncated and then saved.
 The **Connected to** card includes a notice to that effect.

     :::image type="content" source="media/truncate.png" alt-text="Screenshot of the Connected to card in the Sales agent, showing that an email saved to Salesforce was truncated.":::

+- If you save a meeting that has more than one attendee, you must [enable shared activities in Salesforce](https://help.salesforce.com/s/articleView?id=sales.activities_enable_shared_activities.htm&type=5) to have all attendees saved.
+When a meeting is synced between Outlook and Salesforce, all attendees identified as contacts appear in the appointment in Salesforce—but only if this shared activities feature is enabled in Salesforce.
+If the feature isn't enabled, only one attendee is shown.
+When enabled, all external attendees are shown.

+    > [!NOTE]
+    > Only external attendees who exist as contacts in Salesforce can be saved to a Salesforce meeting.
+Internal attendees (colleagues within your organization) are not recognized as contacts in Outlook and therefore cannot be saved to Salesforce events.

 ## Related information